SLeighton-dot-com/GYM-Website/README.md

     * ### Making a Local Clone

         1. Log in to GitHub and locate the [GitHub Repository](https://github.com/SLeighton-dot-com/GYM-Website)
         2. On the repository page, click on the green "Code" button.
-A dropdown menu will appear with the repository URL.
+A drop down menu will appear with the repository URL.
 You can click on the clipboard icon to copy the URL.
         3. Open Git Bash.
         4. Use the cd command in the terminal to navigate to the directory where you want to clone the repository and press enter.
         5. Next type `git clone`, and then paste the URL you copied in Step 2.